 Using the same “job description” format, define what you’re expecting from your partner before you come together to discuss your roles.
 Notice and discuss your differences in expectations, and you can both overcome assumptions as you clarify your individual areas of responsibility.

 Are you pursuing your business full time, or still keeping your day job?
 How much time can you reasonably commit while maintaining a sustainable lifestyle?
 Be specific and realistic as you answer this question—sacrificing sleep and sanity could lead to burnout before your business even gets off the ground.

 You and your small business partner don’t necessarily need to make an equal time commitment to the business venture, but you do need to know from the outset what to expect from each other.
-As with the roles definition above, outline your expectations for your partner’s time so that you can identify any disparity between expectations and reality.
+Just as you each defined your roles above, outline your expectations for your partner’s time so that you can identify any disparity between expectations and reality.
+The key to a successful business partnership is sharing the responsibility, after all.

 When you’re feeling the stress of building a new business, it’s easy to assume that your partner isn’t pulling his or her weight.
 To avoid mounting resentment, define clear and objective performance indicators from the beginning to measure each of your contributions.
 This way, if one or the other of you fail to follow through on expectations, you can have a level-headed conversation based on facts instead of feelings.

 Within a long-term small business partnership, it’s not a matter of if but when you and your partner will have a major disagreement.
 Before that first dispute arises, it will be helpful to set some ground rules for conflict resolution.

 How will you make decisions when tensions are high?
 Do you prefer to resolve disputes right away, or do you need a few days to mull over your position?
 Are you open to working with a business coach or partnership counselor to navigate your small business relationship?
 Talk through a few different conflict resolution scenarios to get a sense of how things will play out when conflicts come up.